Wyatt Tree

 Colonel Chistopher 3 Billopp, the eldest son of Major Thomas Billopp,

-was born in 1737, in the " Old Billopp House " on Bcntley Manor,
+" Old Billopp House " on Bcntley Manor,

-Staten Island.
+.
 There was at that time a famous school at Perth Amboy, which opportunity he improved by acquiring, for that period, an excellent education.
 He took great interest in the political questions of the day,

-and soon after he attained his majority he represented his county in
+and soon after he attained his majority he represented his

-the New York Assembly, and took part in all the debates relating to the trouble with the Mother Country.
+, and took part in all the debates relating to the trouble with the Mother Country.
 From the very first he was a pronounced

 Loyalist, and did all in his power to prevent an open rupture between